 - The clothes are not suitable for everyday wear.

 The IRS states that “Musicians and entertainers can deduct the cost of theatrical clothing and accessories that aren’t suitable for everyday wear.”
-Clearly, tails and tuxedos are not everyday wear, but other concert clothes for men and women, such as black pants or shoes, could be considered for everyday use.
-The IRS cautions that it is not enough that you do not wear your work clothes away from work; the requirement is that the clothes are “not suitable for taking the place of your everyday clothing.”
+Clearly, tails and tuxedos are not everyday wear.
+But other concert clothes for men and women, such as black pants or shoes, might be considered everyday clothing.
+The IRS cautions that it is not enough that you do not wear your work clothes away from work.
+The requirement is that the clothes are “not suitable for taking the place of your everyday clothing.”

 For details, see Miscellaneous Expenses, IRS Publication 529.

-- you will need to say both that you do not wear the clothes at any time other than concerts AND that the clothing is not suitable for everyday use.
+- state both that you do not wear the clothes at any time other than concerts AND that the clothing is not suitable for everyday use.
 I would suggest using the exact wording “not suitable”.
 While the IRS does not define “not suitable” in their instructions, that is the requirement.